jenniferdavid/ISRA_noetic/README.md

-# ISRA
+# ISRA - noetic

-This package has two new layers for layered costmaps - temperature and radiation layers.
+This is the modified code for ISRA - Internal State-based Risk Assessment for navigation of mobile robots.
+It has two new layers for layered costmaps - temperature and radiation layers.
 The code works with ROS Noetic.
 The original code is written by [Tom Bridgwater] and [Andy West] which can be found in [here].
-It works on a Neobotix mp-700 robot and ROS Navigation stack.
+It works on a Neobotix mp-700 robot with ROS Navigation stack.

-First add the my_ground_plane to your /home/user/.gazebo/models folder
+First add the "my_ground_plane" to your /home/user/.gazebo/models folder.

 Download the other 5 folders to your catkin workspace and catkin_make it.
 In case, the cfg files did not generate .h files then the scripts might be in read-only mode.